QPSC-Design/PSC-ONE/README.md

 ## PSC_RV32ISP

-This diagram shows the internal architecture of PSC_SDReader.
+This diagram shows the internal architecture of PSC_SDReader. <br>

-It illustrates how the SPI engine, FIFO buffer, and control FSM interact during SD card operations.
+It illustrates how the SPI engine, FIFO buffer, and control FSM interact during SD card operations. <br>

-The design abstracts low-level SD protocol handling and provides a simple MMIO interface to the CPU.
+The design abstracts low-level SD protocol handling and provides a simple MMIO interface to the CPU. <br>

 ![PSC_RV32ISP Block Diagram](docs/images/PSC_RV32ISP_CPU_Block.jpg)